-Police report 10/14-24
+Police report 10-15-24

 • Kevin Tuttle, 61, of Murphysboro, Illinois, was arrested on a Scott County warrant.

-• Robin Stanley, 63, of Jackson, was arrested on a Cape Girardeau County warrant.
+• Robin Stanley, 63, of Jackson was arrested on a Cape Girardeau County warrant.

-• Kimberly Sides, 56, of Jackson, was arrested on a Jackson warrant.
+• Kimberly Sides, 56, of Jackson was arrested on a Jackson warrant.

 • Christopher Phiffer, 36, of Cape Girardeau was arrested on a Cape Girardeau warrant.